Quite simply one of the most beautiful destinations in Taiwan!

 A pagoda for Mr. the dictator

-Chiang Kai-shek had Tsen Pagoda erected in honor of his mother.
-The place is most quiet in late afternoon.
-It’s about 3km past Itashao, up in the mountains.
-Sometimes gets super busy.
-One of the top 3 attractions at SML.
+Chiang Kai-shek had Tsen Pagoda (Ci’en Ta, 慈恩塔) erected in honor of his mother in 1971.
+In English, this historic 46m-high landmark is called Pagoda of Kindness and Grace – qualities that Mr. CKS the dictator surely didn’t show in his lifetime.
+The place is most quiet late afternoon.
+It’s about 3km past Itashao, up in the dense mountains.
+It’s certainly one of the busiest attractions at Sun Moon Lake.

 One of the busiest points of interest in the region, this temple, which was built in 1955, offers splendid views over the lake and tiny Lalu Island.
 Best time to visit is early morning, before the hordes of Chinese mainlanders arrive.